jayadeepikapeddacherka-lgtm/JayaDeepika-Peddacherka/README.md

 - Computer Networks
 - DBMS

-Career Goal:
-To start my career in the IT industry and continuously improve my technical and professional skills.

-Connect with me:
 LinkedIn:www.linkedin.com/in/jayadeepika-peddacherka-a80238342

+Looking for opportunities to learn, grow, and contribute in the IT industr